Report: Former Pacers Star Darren Collison And Others Work Out For Lakers

-The Los Angeles Lakers Reportedly Workout Three Players; Former Boston Celtics' Superstar, And Ex- Brooklyn Nets And Indiana Pacers Point Guards
+Three Players Reportedly Workout For The Los Angeles Lakers; Former Boston Celtics' Superstar, And Ex-Brooklyn Nets And Indiana Pacers Point Guards

 According to Chris Haynes of Yahoo!, the Los Angeles Lakers have worked out point guards Isaiah Thomas, Darren Collison and Mike James.